Ayan Kumar Bhunia

 BibTex

-Zero-shot sketch-based image retrieval typically asks for a trained model to be applied as
+Zero-shot sketch-based image retrieval typically asks for a trained model to be applied

 is to unseen categories.
-In this paper, we question to argue that this setup by definition is
+In this paper, we question to argue that this setup by definition

-not compatible with the inherent abstract and subjective nature of sketches -- the model might
+not compatible with the inherent abstract and subjective nature of sketches -- the model

 transfer well to new categories, but will not understand sketches existing in different